 Schools for Aspiring Coating Inspectors: How to Choose

-Coatings are paint applications used on construction and industrial materials to prevent corrosion.
-Coatings inspectors ensure that coatings on surfaces, such as bridges and water tanks, meet set standards.
-Inspectors examine coating materials for thickness, color, gloss and durability.
-Coating inspector programs and certifications are available through government agencies and professional associations.
+Coatings inspectors ensure that the anti-corrosion coatings that are used on structures such as bridges and water tanks meet set standards.
+Coating inspector programs and certifications are primarily available through government agencies and professional associations.

 How to Choose a Coating Inspector Program